 Your Egnyte account might contain tens of thousands of folders and files; finding a single one of those could be tough.
 Fortunately, we have a folder or file search option just for this use case.
-Select Folders, and it will return folders which match your search criteria; select Files and only files matching your search will appear.
+Select Folders, and it will return folders that match your search criteria; select Files and only files matching your search will appear.

 You can also limit the search results to only show certain types of file formats.
-If you know you're looking for a PDF file, select PDF from the list so all other file types will be excluded from your results.
+If you know you're looking for an image file, select Image from the list so all other file types will be excluded from your results.

 Filter Search Results by Uploaded Time

 If you know the item you're looking for was uploaded within a specific time frame, you can use the Uploaded Time filter to narrow your results.
 You can choose only to find items uploaded within the last 24 hours, week, month, 3 months, 6 months, or the last year or specify a custom period.

 Filter Results by who Last Updated the Content